Early voting begins in Australia election with opposition ahead in polls

-SYDNEY (REUTERS) - Early voting began in Australia on Monday (May 9) two weeks ahead of election day, with surveys showing the opposition centre-left Labor Party extending its lead and Prime Minister Scott Morrison suffering a fall in his approval rating.
+SYDNEY • Early voting began in Australia yesterday, two weeks ahead of election day, with surveys showing the opposition centre-left Labor Party extending its lead and Prime Minister Scott Morrison suffering a fall in his approval rating.

 Amid a campaign dominated by cost-of-living pressure, national security and climate change, a widely watched survey conducted for The Australian newspaper showed Labor leading 54 per cent-46 per cent on a two-party preferred basis against the Morrison-led Liberal Party-National Party coalition government.

-Mr Morrison's rating as the country's preferred leader fell a percentage point to 44 per cent, the survey showed, leaving him narrowly in front of Leader of the Opposition Anthony Albanese whose rating rose 3 points to 42 per cent.
+Mr Morrison's rating as the country's preferred leader fell a percentage point to 44 per cent, the survey showed, leaving him narrowly in front of opposition leader Anthony Albanese, whose rating rose 3 points to 42 per cent.

 Early voting began a day after a televised debate between Mr Morrison and Mr Albanese who at times yelled at each other, making it hard for either to make a point.